 - Enjoy flying an adrenaline-powered glider at the Surrey Hills Gliding Club.

 - Wandle Park is the hub for all child-friendly activities from the sandpit to the river and a lot of rope activities.

 Croydon is home to some of the most iconic London beauties and landmarks.
 From markets to woodlands, stadiums to museums, one can expect to be delighted no matter how diverse one’s preferences are.
 Below are some of the must-visit places in this historic borough:

 Another thing that makes it different is the fact that so many eating places come with a collective experience.
-Whether it is a mix of theatre and drink at the Spread Eagle or art gallery and milkshakes at Art Rebellion, each place is unique for its collective experience.
+Whether it is a mix of theatre and drink at the Spread Eagle or milkshakes around the street markets, each place is unique for its collective experience.
 Some of these exciting hubs here Include: